Lagosjug/spring-boot-restful-api/README.md

 Basic CRUD App with JPA + Hibernate + MySQL in Spring Boot

 **Description**
-This project is built basically to serve as the backend for a ReactJs church management app.
+This project is a restful API with Spring Boot and MySQL.
+Created all the Front end with ReactJs amd Material UI.
+Consume the Spring Boot API with Axios.
+Finally handle the state management with Redux.
+You can find the front end app here ....

 **Endpoints**